 How to reduce w-sitting

-The goal for breaking the habit of w-sitting (from an Exercise Physiology view) and encouraging a strong cross-legged posture, is to provide activities to encourage core strength, improve hamstring flexibility, and remind the child about the importance of sitting in a cross-legged position instead of floppy/w-sitting positions.
+The goal for breaking the habit of w-sitting (from an Exercise Physiology view) and encouraging a strong cross-legged posture, is to provide activities to encourage core strength, improve hamstring flexibility, develop crossing the midline skills, and remind the child about the importance of sitting in a cross-legged position instead of floppy/w-sitting positions.

 You can see a few simple play positions below that aim to transition a child from w-sitting to cross-legged sitting.